ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

     word[0] = 'J'
 ```

-If you need a different string, you should create a new one:
+If you need a different string, you should create a new one.

 ```{code-cell}
 assert 'J' + word[1:] == 'Jython'
 assert word[:2] + 'py' == 'Pypy'
 ```

-The built-in function len() returns the length of a string:
+The built-in function `len()` returns the length of a string.

 ```{code-cell}
 characters = 'supercalifragilisticexpialidocious'
 assert len(characters) == 34
 ```

 String literals can span multiple lines.
-One way is using triple-quotes: """...""" or '''...'''.
-End of lines are automatically included in the string, but it’s possible to prevent this by adding a \ at the end of the line.
+One way is using triple-quotes: `"""..."""` or `'''...'''`.
+End of lines are automatically included in the string, but it’s possible to prevent this by adding a `\` at the end of the line.
 The following example:

 ```{code-cell}
 multi_line_string = '''\